VAT | 13. January 2023

 Securities for liquid fuel deliveries

-The amendments to the Bulgarian VAT Act also affect the requirements for securities for liquid fuel supplies.
+The recent amendments to the Bulgarian VAT Act have significantly changed the requirements for securities in the context of liquid fuel supplies.

-In addition, the deadline for providing the required securities has been reduced from seven days to three days.
+It’s crucial to note that the deadline for submitting the required securities has been significantly shortened from seven to three days.

 Further adjustments